 Rationale The goal of the YNPLP is to restore natural populations of lamprey through improving habitat function and improvement of survival and passage through the FCRPS and other obstructions to migration.
 Understanding the potentially high costs and challenges associated with this goal, it is possible that re-establishing or supplementation of runs in certain subbasins using artificial production may be required if additional extirpations are to be avoided.
 Pacific lampreys are highly fecund and it has been demonstrated by the Umatilla Tribes and others that fertilization and rearing to early life stages ammocoete/larvae is relatively easy and inexpensive.
 There are many existing hatchery facilities and potential habitats where experiments in rearing larval fish to later age-classes would also be relatively easy, cost-effective and would provide valuable insights into juvenile development and environmental needs of this fish.
-If existing speculation about the instincts of adults to home on juvenile bile acids (pheromones) is correct, out-planting of juveniles may become an invaluable management tool to enhance or re-establish adult spawning in areas currently devoid of productivity at this time.
+And, if existing speculation about the instincts of adults to home on juvenile bile acids (pheromones) is correct, out-planting of juveniles may become an invaluable management tool to enhance or re-establish adult spawning in areas currently devoid of productivity at this time.

 Approach The Yakama Nation will work with other CRITFC tribes and regional fishery managers to develop laboratory, field techniques and appropriate management applications for artificial propagation and will develop an associated monitoring strategy when it has been determined by fisheries managers that such an approach is necessary.
-The YNPLP does not anticipate rearing and releasing artificially propagated fish in the near future, as it has not yet been determined that supplementation of existing populations is warranted and criteria establishing when these introductions are made have not been established.

 Methods When the Yakama Nation concludes that artificial propagation and outplanting of juveniles is warranted, we will provide the BPA, ISRP and other regional fish managers detailed plans in a timely fashion.
-This activity is not envisioned in the near future and is not a directly associated with the near term Program objectives for describing relative abundance and distribution of these populations.
-Once it has been determined that artificial propagation is warranted and its potential application is clearly stated, the YNPNP will work with other Tribes and regional fishery managers in developing appropriate methods and applications.

-- Task 8.1 Continue literature reviews and strategy development on lamprey capture, holding, transport, release and monitoring framework. - Task 8.2 Continue working with CRITFC Tribes in the development of Columbia Basin comprehensive strategy to artificially propagate fish, as needed. - Task 8.3 Continue to inform and get input from Yakama Nation Tribal Council concerning artificial propagation policy and guidelines. - Task 8.4 Continue to evaluate potential facilities for holding Pacific lamprey for either short or longer timeframes.
+Task 8.1Continue literature reviews and strategy development on lamprey capture, holding, transport, release and monitoring framework.

+- Task 8.2Continue working with CRITFC Tribes in the development of Columbia Basin comprehensive strategy to artificially propagate fish, as needed. - Task 8.3Continue to inform and get input from Yakama Nation Tribal Council concerning artificial propagation policy and guidelines. - Task 8.4Continue to evaluate potential facilities for holding Pacific lamprey for either short or longer timeframes.

 (G).
-Monitoring and Evaluation
+Monitoring and evaluation